ionutsava674/ContrastEnhancer/index.md

 #### How to use

-ÿou can control the contrast parameters like this\:
+ÿou can control the contrast parameters like this

-1. hold down the control key and the left mouse button.
+- hold down the control key and the left mouse button.

-2. drag left or right, to adjust the threshhold point. the contrast threshold can be between 0 and 100% of the image luminosity.
+- drag left or right, to adjust the threshhold point. the contrast threshold can be between 0 and 100% of the image luminosity.
 It will be set to the cursor position relative to the screen edges.

-3. drag up or down, to adjust the amplitude.
+- drag up or down, to adjust the amplitude.
 The further you drag, the higher the contrast.

-tip\: start dragging from the center of the screen.
+tip, start dragging from the center of the screen.

 press M to move the mouse cursor to the center of the screen.